oracle-livelabs/apex/employee-onboarding/7-archived-tasks/archived-tasks.md

 ## Task 1: Create a SQL Script Page

-Now that the Workflow is created, let us create a SQL script that archives workflows
+Now that the Workflow is created, let us create a SQL script that archives workflows and tasks.

 1. Navigate to **SQL Workshop** > **SQL Scripts**.